Recoskie/Fl64/README.md

 ------------------------------------------------------------------------------
 ##DecodeMantissa( f );

 Decode the Float mantissa bit's of an Float64 (Double precision) number.
+Includes the Bias bit.

 ------------------------------------------------------------------------------
 ##BitCount( Mantissa );